 Entomologist Dr. Art Evans discusses with WCVE producer Steve Clark how he has retooled a course for non-science majors from observing insects in the field to exploring the intricacies of their anatomy in the lab.

 Dr. Arthur V. Evans teams up with WCVE Public Radio producer Steve Clark for a weekly feature, “What’s Bugging You?,” which airs during NPR’s Morning Edition.
 The program takes its name from another of Evans’ books “What’s Bugging You – A Fond Look at the Animals We Love to Hate.”

 Tune-in each Tuesday morning at 8:35 a.m. on 88.9 WCVE, Richmond’s Public Radio station.

-Entomologist Dr. Art Evans and WCVE producer Steve Clark talk about planning and planting a garden with native plants to attract a variety of insects.
+Entomologist Dr. Art Evans and WCVE producer Steve Clark discuss a familiar denizen of basements across eastern North America.

 For information on how you can contribute to a citizen science project studying these fascinating animals, please visit this website.